remojansen/react-rt-demo/README.md

  └─ stockIndex
 ```

+**Backpressure Management** The worker implements a two-tier backpressure system to handle scenarios where data arrives faster than it can be processed.
+The first tier handles initialization delays - messages are queued until protobuf is loaded and ready.
+The second tier manages runtime backpressure using a configurable `CircularBuffer` with a 100-message capacity and multiple dropping strategies: `drop-oldest` (FIFO), `drop-newest` (discard incoming), and `drop-middle` (preserve recent and historical data).

+The system uses `requestIdleCallback` for non-blocking message processing, limiting work to 8ms per frame to maintain 60fps performance.
+When the buffer reaches 80% capacity, warnings are logged (in debug mode), and comprehensive metrics track drop rates, peak usage, and processing performance.
+This ensures the UI remains responsive even during extreme data bursts while preserving the most relevant market updates for display.

 #### 2. P&L Calculator Worker ([`pnl-calculator-worker.js`](ui/public/workers/pnl-calculator-worker.js))
 **Purpose**: Position filtering, sorting, and P&L calculations
 - **Delta Processing**: Only processes stocks where user has positions (filters ~500 stocks → ~200 positions)